martinpihrt/OSPy/ospy/docs/Clean_installation.md

 OSPy Clean installation
 ====
-We recommend performing a clean installation with the latest version of Python 3+.
-Currently works with Python <= 3.11 (Raspberry Pi OS Bookworm).
-The first time you start the OSPy (login page), login data (password) will be generated for logging in to the OSPy system. after logging in, it is necessary to change the login details in the settings (options page).
-These generated credentials are also stored in the OSPy system as your credentials.
-The next time you log in, the window with the generated login data will no longer be displayed.
+The supported clean-installation path is Raspberry Pi OS or Debian 12 and Python 3.11 or newer.
+The installer always downloads the stable OSPy `master` branch.
+When OSPy starts for the first time, the login page displays a generated administrator password.
+Sign in and change it immediately in Options; the generated-password notice is not displayed again.

 USING THE INSTALLATION SCRIPT:
 ===========
-Log into the Pi using SSH or Wifi.
-Enter or copy-paste the following command:
+Log into the Pi using SSH.
+Enter or copy and paste the following commands:
 * Remember: Commands on the Raspberry Pi are case sensitive.

 ```sh